-In our day-to-day life, we handle lots of situations where we need proper arrangement and management of data.
+In our day-to-day life, we handle lots of situations where we need a proper arrangement and management of data.
 Sometimes we have to handle with numbers, sometimes facts.
 And this is the time where data handling comes in hand.
 It’s always easy to access things in an arranged room than a messed room.
-Like this, always an arranged data ease our accessibility and save our time.
+Like this, always arranged data ease our accessibility and save our time.
 Let’s learn about data management including data recording and organisation.

 Data is a set of or collection of names, numbers, figures, etc that convey some information.
 It can be about anything.
 A data is made based on observations, research or analysis.
 We can record and organize a data in different forms such as tables, charts, pictures, graphs, etc.

 A database is an organized set of data.
 It is the collection of tables, schema and other entities.
 The data are basically organized to a reality model that supports processes that need information.

 A database management system is a software application that interacts with user and other applications and the database itself to analyze data.
 A main purpose of DBMS is designed to define, create update and administer databases.

 Data integration is the combination of business and technical processes that is used to combine data from different sources into valuable information.
 A complete data integration solution provides trusted data from different sources.

 Let’s take an example to illustrate how to record and organize a data and their significance.